Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 Overview of Ocular Melanoma Treatments

 These recent medical journal articles explain current and emerging treatment methods for uveal melanoma and conjunctival melanoma.
 Many presentations on EyeMelanoma.org's Videos and Conferences webpages also educate patients on treatments for ocular melanoma.
-(Always remember that none of these recent resources will reflect any new treatment developments that occur after they are published/presented.
+(Always remember that none of these recent resources will reflect any new treatment developments that have occurred after they are written/presented.
 Also, consult your physician to learn if and how specific treatment options are relevant to your situation.)

-EyeMelanoma.org's Clinical Trials Information webpage presents resources for searching for primary or metastatic ocular melanoma treatments in the clinical studies stage.
+EyeMelanoma.org's Clinical Trials Information webpage presents useful resources when searching for primary or metastatic ocular melanoma treatments in the clinical studies stage.

 UVEAL MELANOMA